The Aspen Times | By Rick Carroll | August 12, 2020

 Gold said that by his calculations, residential property — that includes undeveloped land, homes and condos — accounted for $226 million in closings between Aspen and Snowmass Village in July.

 Another number-cruncher, broker Andrew Ernemann of Aspen Snowmass Sotheby’s International Realty, issued a report Tuesday saying that more than 180 properties with a dollar volume of $800 million in Aspen and Snowmass are under contract, compared to 22 with a dollar volume of $100 million on April 30.
+This is great news for Aspen real estate brokers!

 “I think it’s unprecedented,” Ernemann said, noting home prices will keep rising with the dropping inventory.